-Alternate Universe: Cards with this icon are from parallel realities, other time periods, illusions, or even dreams.
+- Alternate Universe: Cards with this icon are from parallel realities, other time periods, illusions, or even dreams.
 They may not enter our universe unless cards are specifically permitted by a card (or if they report to their native Time Location).
-See Entering Play.

-- Image: Planet: Refers to a planet, or a card that may only exist at a planet location. - 📓 Space: Refers to a space location, or a card that may exist only at a space location. - Skill Dot: Indicates a regular or special skill.
-See Using Skills. - $m{ abla}$ Special Download: Cards with this icon may suspend play to download the named card.
+See Entering Play. - Planet: Refers to a planet, or a dilemma that may seed only at a planet location. - Space: Refers to a space location, or a dilemma that may seed only at a space location. - 🌌 Dual: Designates a dilemma that may seed at either a planet or space location.
+Also called "Space/Planet." - Skill Dot: Indicates a regular or special skill.
+See Using Skills. - Special Download: Cards with this icon may suspend play to download the named card.
 See Special Download.